15 Collectible Items From the ’80s

 eBay

 Known as the superheroes of the ’80s, He-Man and his allies are now highly collectible.
-Thanks to their nostalgic appeal, action figures like “Faker” or “Moss Man” in their original packaging can sell for a pretty penny (about $500) online.
+Thanks to their nostalgic appeal, action figures like “Faker” or “Moss Man” in their original packaging can sell for a pretty penny at auction (this one sold for $360).
 Wondering which other figurines are valuable?
 We’ve got you covered with our guides to valuable G.I.
 Joes and vintage figurines.

 Funko Pop! figure in box, themed after MTV's Music Television.
 The figure resembles a TV with the MTV logo, antennas, and blue hands making a thumbs-up gesture.
 The front of the box is signed in blue.
 Box number 236.